Transmission service for most automatic cars is typically suggested every 60,000-100,000 miles.

 Many manufacturers recommend a transmission flush every 30,000 miles or 2 years. … Sometimes, if your car is having trouble, you may need a transmission service between the recommended intervals.
 A transmission flush can extend the life of your transmission.

-How much does it cost to have your transmission serviced?
+How much does it cost to get your transmission serviced?

 Why You Should Never flush your transmission fluid?